CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 The Areal Interpolation Plot menu contains an **Options** menu to allow the user to change the map to display either the Area Averages ([Figure 10‑2](#Figure10-2)), the Area Totals ([Figure 10‑3](#Figure10-3)), or the value of the formula contained in the Gridded Dataset (uninterpolated) ([Figure 10‑4](#Figure10-4)).
 The **Options** pull-down menu may also be used to display **All** area segments that are loaded in the area list, or to display only the area segments that are selected by highlighting the name field from the area list ([Figure 10‑5](#Figure10-5)).

 <a id=Figure10-2></a>
 Figure 10‑2.
-Areal Interpolation Plot: Area Average
+Areal Interpolation Plot: Area Average<br>
 <img src="media/image027.png"/>

 <a id=Figure10-3></a>
 Figure 10‑3.
-Areal Interpolation Plot: Area Totals
+Areal Interpolation Plot: Area Totals<br>
 <img src="media/image028.png"/>

 <a id=Figure10-4></a>
 Figure 10‑4.
-Areal Interpolation Plot: Show Gridded Data
+Areal Interpolation Plot: Show Gridded Data<br>
 <img src="media/image029.png"/>

 <a id=Figure10-5></a>
 Figure 10‑5.
-Areal Interpolation Plot: Show Selected Areas
+Areal Interpolation Plot: Show Selected Areas<br>
 <img src="media/image030.png"/>

 ### Areal Values for Polygon Segment